Image via Flickr cc

 A winning team

-Previously, 6sqft interviewed Gary Souza, who is responsible for creating and overseeing the big show.
-As a fireworks designer for Pyro Spectaculars, he’s part of a multigenerational family business begun by Manuel de Sousa after he immigrated from Portugal to the San Francisco area in the early 1900s.
+Previously, 6sqft interviewed Gary Souza, a fireworks designer for Pyro Spectaculars, the firm responsible for creating and overseeing the big show.
+Souza is part of a multigenerational family business begun by Manuel de Sousa after he immigrated from Portugal to the San Francisco area in the early 1900s.
 The company now spans five generations and is responsible for providing fireworks for some of the biggest names in the sports and entertainment industries, including the Winter and Summer Olympics, Super Bowls, Disney, and at concerts for icons such as the Rolling Stones.
 A 35-year history of collaboration with Macy’s has helped the company to develop technology that allows for safer, more elaborate firework creations to come to life.

 Says Souza, “The overall picture of what we do, what we create in the sky, has grown tremendously over the last 20 or so years.
 Our team searches around the world to purchase fireworks that are new, exciting and different.
 There might be up to nine different countries represented.
 There are unique features that come from each country and we try to represent those in our display.
 To do this job well, you need to almost have a video gallery in your mind because it’s not just color or noise, it’s also duration, depth, layering, and pace.”